 A CSX rail line running north/south through the study area carries both freight and passenger traffic.
 The closest passenger rail stop is the Amtrak station several miles to the south near Staples Mill Road and Glenside Road.
-The industrially zoned land along the western side of Old Washington Highway has access to freight transport along the CSX rail line.
+The industrially zoned land along the western side of Old Washington Highway has access to freight transport along the existing rail line.
+The study area would fall within the Washington to Richmond segment of the proposed Southeast High-Speed Rail Corridor.
+As part of that proposal a third rail line could be added to the west of the existing two lines within the existing rail right-of-way.
+The third rail would help improve the efficiency of the rail network where conflicts between passenger and freight rail traffic may occur with the overall goal of improving passenger rail speeds.
+At this time there are no significant improvements or expansion of rail ROW envisioned for its intersection with Mountain Road.
+It would continue to be an at grade crossing.